Himanshu7901/Crop_Recommendation_System/README.md

 Below are some of the stages of this project for sucessfull development and deployment of both frontend and backend services.

 - Data Collection & ML model training
     - In this stage we collect the required training/testing datasets for building the crop & fertilizer recommendation models.
-Find training notebook [here.](https://github.com/deepeshdm/CropFusionAI-Backend/tree/main/notebooks)
 - Backend Deployment of ML model API's
     - Once we have build the ML models we deploy and expose them as API.
-In our case, we have opted for FastAPI for building the backend services [here](https://github.com/deepeshdm/CropFusionAI-Backend)
+In our case, we have opted for FastAPI for building the backend services
 - Frontend Interface with 3D model
     - Once the backend has been setup , we create a user friendly frontend application with ReactJS, so that even non-technical people can easily interact with the ML models.